git-bruh/invidious-viewer/README.md

 # Usage
 Note :
 The MPV player is required, along with `libmpv.so` which should be provided by your distribution's package manager.
+Compiling MPV with LuaJIT support may also be required on a source-based distribution.

 Default behaviour :
 Returns the first page of results for the entered search term.